-The penalties and powers will be increased so much that any resistance to Health Canada is impossible, regardless of the health consequences
+The penalties and powers have been increased so much that any resistance to Health Canada is impossible, regardless of the health consequences

-As the law currently exists, because the penalties in the Act concerning NHPs reflects their low risk, companies can act responsibly, as in the nattokinase and EMPowerplus examples, to ensure that no-one is harmed, or that harm is minimized.
-NHP companies that defy Health Canada in order to minimize risk can still be punished but not destroyed.
-However, if the chemical drug powers and penalties are applied to NHPs, as Health Canada is now wanting, no company could withstand defying Health Canada to comply with their Criminal Code obligations and to comply with their ethical obligations as human beings.
-I do not know of any NHP company that could survive five million dollar a day fines for any non-compliance.
+Bill C-47 became law on June 22.
+Prior to June 22, the penalties in the Act concerning NHPs reflected their low risk.
+Because of this, companies were able to act responsibly, as in the nattokinase and EMPowerplus examples, to ensure that no one was harmed, or that harm was minimized.
+NHP companies that defied Health Canada in order to minimize risk could still be punished but not destroyed.
+Now no company can withstand defying Health Canada to comply with their Criminal Code obligations and to comply with their ethical obligations as human beings.
+I do not know of any NHP company that can survive five million dollar a day fines for any non-compliance.

 When you add the fact that every director, officer or employee involved can also be charged and face five million dollar a day fines, non-compliance is unrealistic.

 No NHP business will be able to resist Health Canada demands and orders, regardless of how harmful or needless they may be.
-Health Canada is being given a sledge hammer to swat a fly.
+Health Canada is being given a sledgehammer to swat a fly.